asciidoctor/asciidoctor-intellij-plugin/.github/PULL_REQUEST_TEMPLATE.md

 **The PR fulfills these requirements:**

 - [ ] When resolving a specific issue, it's referenced in the PR's title (e.g. `fix #xxx[,#xxx]`, where "xxx" is the issue number)

+If you're adding or changing functionality:
-- [ ] All tests are passing: https://github.com/asciidoctor/asciidoctor-intellij-plugin/blob/master/CONTRIBUTING.adoc#getting-started-with-coding
+- [ ] All tests are passing: https://intellij-asciidoc-plugin.ahus1.de/docs/contributors-guide/coder/building-and-running.html
 - [ ] New/updated tests are included

 If adding a **new feature**:
-- [ ] Feature documentation is updated: https://github.com/asciidoctor/asciidoctor-intellij-plugin/blob/master/FEATURES.adoc
+- [ ] Feature documentation is updated: https://github.com/asciidoctor/asciidoctor-intellij-plugin/blob/master/doc/users-guide/modules/ROOT/pages/features.adoc

 **Other information:**